aappleby/metron/README.md

 # <img src="docs/assets/metron_icon.svg" width="64" height="64"> Metron C++ to Verilog Translator

-Metron is a tool for translating a _very_limited_ subset of C++ into a _very_limited_ subset of SystemVerilog.
+Metron is a tool for translating a _very_ _limited_ subset of C++ into a _very_ _limited_ subset of SystemVerilog.

-Metron accepts plain, unannotated C++ header files as inputs and produces SystemVerilog files that are compatible with Icarus, Verilator, Yosys, and most commercial tools.
+Metron accepts plain, unannotated C++ header files as inputs and produces synthesizable SystemVerilog files that are compatible with Icarus, Verilator, Yosys, and most commercial tools.

-Metron does some basic code analysis to determine if your C++ code is semantically compatible with Verilog.

-Metron is _not_ a "High-Level Synthesis" tool, its translations are mostly line-for-line with only the minimal set of changes needed to make the code look like Verilog.
+Metron is _not_ a "High-Level Synthesis" tool.
+Metron does some basic analysis to determine if your code is semantically compatible with Verilog and then produces a line-by-line translation with only the minimal set of changes needed to make the code behave like Verilog.

-Metron can't handle most C++ language features and libraries - no pointers, no virtual functions, no pass-by-reference, limited data structures - but it's still sufficient to build CPUs and peripherals that will run on a FPGA.
+Because it targets hardware implementation, Metron can't handle a lot of C++ language features - no pointers, no virtual functions, no pass-by-reference, limited data structures - but it's still sufficient to build CPUs and peripherals that will run on a FPGA.

-## FAQ

 ## [TL;DR: Demo](https://aappleby.github.io/Metron/demo/)
 ## [Tutorial](https://aappleby.github.io/Metron/tutorial/)
 ## [Temporal Logic](https://aappleby.github.io/Metron/TemporalLogic.html)

+## Metron v0.0.1 Release Notes

+First public release!

+- Stuff that works
+  - Testbench has tests for Verilator, Icarus, and Yosys parsing Metron output.
+  - Testbench has pretty good coverage of Metron via kcov.
+  - Testbench has test suites for two RISC-V RV32I cores.
+  - Testbench has some lock-step tests that check that Metron and Verilator outputs are bit-identical.
+  - Tutorial and demo work and have nice responsive live code windows.
+- Stuff that doesn't work, but should eventually
+  - Struct support.
+It was kinda working in some tools and not in others and I need to revisit it.
+  - Visual Studio support has bit-rotted somewhat.
+- Stuff that I'll be doing next
+  - Better error reporting.
+The error _checking_ is good, but the information printed out is pretty useless unless you're in a debugger.
+I should at least be printing filename + source line for all errors.
+  - More complicated examples ported from Verilog to Metron.
+I have a full-featured UART from OpenCores and the Ibex RISC-V CPU that I've started looking at but they're not functional yet.
+  - More chunks of GateBoy/LogicBoy made compatible with Metron.

 ## FAQ